stman/OpenWRT-19.07.2-factory-tar-file-for-Ubiquiti-EdgeRouter-x/README.md

 The following instructions should allow you to apply these custom compilation settings if you intend to compile your own tar image.

 I also provide a copy of my own operational custom 19.07 factory image tar file for those who are lazy at recompiling it themselves.
-You will also find the menuconfig ".config" file, so that you can see exactly what options were disabled to produce this "short receipt".
+You will also find the menuconfig ".config" file (named dot.config), so that you can copy/past it into your "/openwrt" directory so that "make menuconfig" becomes unnecessary, and directly compile the target with "make -jXXX" (XXX being the number of core/thread of your processor, to speed up compilation) exactly what options were disabled to produce this "short receipt".